-USCG initiated consultation with the U.S. Fish and Wildlife Service (USFWS) and National Marine Fisheries Service (NMFS) under Section 7 of the Endangered Species Act (ESA) and Magnuson-Stevens Fishery Conservation and Management Act on April 15, 2022.
+USCG initiated consultation with the U.S. Fish and Wildlife Service (USFWS) and National Marine Fisheries Service (NMFS) under Section 7 of the ESA and Magnuson-Stevens Fishery Conservation and Management Act on April 15, 2022.
+Informal consultations with the USFWS and NMFS were completed on August 26, 2022, and December 21, 2022, respectively (Appendix L).

 The Port completed review of the Proposed Action under the California Environmental Quality Act (CEQA) in September 2021.
 As part of the CEQA review, the Port prepared and distributed for public review a separate environmental document.
 A public meeting was also held in June 2021.
-Over 2022 and 2023, the Port will obtain all required permits for the Proposed Action, which are expected to include the following:
+In 2023, the Port will obtain all required permits for the Proposed Action, which are expected to include the following: